Michaelangelo Antonioni has commanded too much of my lifetime film-watching – way-y-y-y too much.

 Ms. Vitti works hard and is effective, but at what?
 Her character must drive this film, but how?
 She’s a bewildered victim buffeted from husband to lover to infant son, fearful of everything (“…colors…”) to the point of incapacitation.
 This is the focus of the whole film.
 John Cassavetes and Gena Rowlands did this far better in A WOMAN UNDER THE INFLUENCE.

-And then there’s Richard Harris.
+And then there’s Richard Harris (yes, that Richard Harris).
 He acts as if he thought he was in film by Alain Resnais.
 Look around you, Mr. Harris.
 This is Ravenna, not Marienbad.

 And I gotta let ya know up front.
 The desert’s not red…it’s not even a desert.
 It’s a rocky beach with pinkish sand and adds no discernible value for the viewer except as visual relief from the ravages of Ravenna.